 We are open and admitting new clients to our Residential, Partial Hospitalization, and Evening Intensive Outpatient Programs and have compiled a list of program and process changes to help you navigate and better understand our current operations.
 We are continuing Virtual Day IOP and outpatient services at this time.

 We continue to monitor information from the CDC, state and federal authorities and will implement updates as recommendations change.

 - We are disinfecting surfaces throughout our campus regularly, with an intensified focus for high touch/contact areas based on frequency of use.

 - Meeting spaces, group size and common areas have been altered to allow for proper social distancing per guidelines.

-- Staff and team members, including essential vendors, are screened daily before entering the building, including temperature checks.
+- Clients and vendors are screened daily before entering the building, including temperature checks.

 - Staff members are required to wear personal protective equipment appropriate for specific client care and other job responsibilities.